A light, healthy summer soup recipe, minestrone-style, filled with zucchini, summer squash, carrots, white beans and pesto. Simple and so tasty!

 - Pour the oil in a large saucepan or pot and place over medium heat.

-- Add the leeks, onion, fennel and carrot and cook until the vegetables soften, about 5 minutes, stirring frequently so they don't brown.
+- Add the leeks, onion, fennel or celery, and carrot.
+Cook until the vegetables soften, about 5 minutes, stirring frequently so they don't brown.

 - Stir in the garlic and cook until fragrant, about 30 seconds.
 Add the cannellini beans, 6 cups water and 2 teaspoons salt.
 Bring to a simmer, then adjust the heat to low and continue to simmer for 15 minutes, with the pot partially covered.